ALL

 • getting out and seeing your friends

-• being active.
-If you do less, your legs will become weaker and your reaction time will get slower.
-You will then be at greater risk of falling.
+If you do less because you are afraid to fall, your legs will become weaker, and your reaction time will get slower.
+This puts you at an even higher risk of falling.

-• Be a positive thinker.
-Know you can do things to prevent a fall.
+• Know the things you can do to prevent a fall.

-• Have a plan for getting help if you need it.
+• Have a plan to get help if you need it.
 Consider using an emergency medical alert device, especially if you live alone.

-• Practice getting up from the floor when someone is around who can help you.
+• Practise getting up off the floor when someone is around who can help you.

 Author: Fall Risk Management Program